 The Criminology Department offers a Bachelor of Arts in Applied Criminology.
-Use this checklist as a guide to help k to the BA Criminol ise visit the Doug gias College Program and Course Lower L evel Require ements In order to be admit tted to this program, students mus st complete the f ollowing: Liberal Arts or Scier he following courses or Associate of A Arts (or equivaler nt), with a minimum GPA of 2.0, CRIM 1100 CRIM 1150 CRIM 1160 CRIM 2140 CRIM 2254 CRIM 2260 Plus one of: CRIM 1120 CRIM 1170 ۵ And one of: CRIM 2251 CRIM 2252 □ And one of: PSYC 2300 MATH 1160 GEOG 2251 BUSN 2429 Upper L evel Require ements To graduate with th CRIM 3310 iis degree, students □CRIM 3340 □ ÷ And one of: CRIM 3325 PSYC 3300 PSYC 3301 • Five courses within one of the applied a reas of conce entration (see page ge 2): • ( □ Five Upper Level C ourses (must be Upp oer Level Crin ninology, includ ling CRIM 3345 ( Practicum): CRIM 3345 ــــــــــــــــــــــــــــــــــــ 0 // • Five Upper OR Low er Level University 1 Transfer Cour ses: • • د □ Criminology Profes sional Development Portfolio: Four Professional D Development Activitie es: iting Sample  Resu Studies Concentration ar LGST 2210, LGST 2220 iduate: NOTE: Some Criminolog las College have prerequisites - these must be met prior to registering in them.
-To see whether a n will fulfill the requirements for es with the BA Criminology
+Use this checklist as a guide to help plan and track progress on your degree.
+For further information, please visit the Douglas College Program and Course Catalogue, or email crimcoordinator@douglascollege.ca

+Lower L evel Require ements In order to be admit ted to this program , students mus st complete the fe ollowing: A two-year Liberal Arts or Science Diploma or Associate of Arts (or equivalent), with a minimum GPA of 2.0, including the following courses: CRIM 1100 CRIM 1150 CRIM 1160 CRIM 2140 □CRIM 2254 □CRIM 2260 Plus one of: CRIM 1120 CRIM 1170 □ And one of: CRIM 2251 CRIM 2252 □ And one of: PSYC 2300 MATH 1160 GEOG 225) • Upper L evel Require ements To graduate with this degree, students must complete the following: CRIM 3310 CRIM 3340 CRIM 3355 CRIM 4420 And one of: CRIM 3325 PSYC 3300 CP PSYC 3301 Five courses within ntration (see pag Five Upper Level Co ourses (must be Up per Level Crin ninology, includi ng CRIM 3345 (I Practicum): CRIM 3345 • 0 Five Upper OR Lower Level University Transfer Courses: Criminology Professional Development Portfolio: Four Professional Development Activities: • ( Academic Writing Sample Besume You must declare your concentration Erroiment Services Form prior to applying to graduate.
+Apply in a timely manner to avoid delays.
+Students taking the Legal LGST 1100, LGST 1120, Studies Concentration of LGST 2210, LGST 2220 re also required to take the following co ourses in order to gra duate:

+NOTE: Some Criminology courses offered at Douglas College have prerequisites - these must be met prior to registering in them.
+To see whether a course you are interested in has any pre-requisites, consult the Douglas College Program and Course Catalogue.